 The U.S. Court of Appeals for the 9th Circuit has confirmed that right-of-publicity claims purporting to arise from expressive works, like films, are content-based restrictions on speech that are presumptively unconstitutional and generally should not survive strict constitutional scrutiny.
 On Feb.
 17, 2016, a panel of the 9th Circuit issued a decision in Sarver v.
 Chartier, a right-of-publicity case arising from the Oscar-winning film "The Hurt Locker."
 The panel unanimously affirmed the district court's order dismissing the lawsuit on constitutional grounds.
 The panel also held that defendants in federal diversity cases are not restricted by the California SLAPP statute's 60-day time limit for filing special motions to strike.

 Almost a year after Sarver filed his complaint, the defendant filmmakers filed special motions to strike under California's SLAPP statute, California Code of Civil Procedure § 425.16.
 Sarver argued that the motions were untimely under C.C.P. § 425.16(f)—which provides that a SLAPP motion must be filed within 60 days after service of the complaint, absent a finding of good cause for the delay—but the district court exercised its discretion to accept the motions despite the passage of time on the grounds that the case was still in its early stages.
-Sarver v. the Hurt Locker LLC, 2011 U.S. Dist.
-LEXIS 157503, *11 n.5 (C.D.
+Sarver v. the Hurt Locker LLC, 2011 WL 11574477, at *4, n.5 (C.D.
 Cal.
 Oct.
 13, 2011).

 The district court then granted the defendants' SLAPP motions in their entirety, finding that the alleged use of Sarver's life story was constitutionally protected.
 Applying California's transformative-use test, the court held that any use of Sarver's identity was "transformative" as a matter of law, because "a significant amount of original expressive content was inserted in the [film] through the writing of the screenplay, and the production and direction of the movie."
-Sarver, 2011 U.S. Dist.
-LEXIS 157503 at *21.
-In particular, the court held that differences between Sarver's life and the main character, along with "dialogue between characters, the other fictional characters with whom [the main character] interacted, and the direction of the actor all added significant and distinctive expressive content," such that "the [main] character…, even if modeled after [Sarver], is 'so transformed that it has become primarily the defendant's own expression rather than the celebrity's likeness."
+Sarver, 2011 WL 11574477, at *7.
+In particular, the court held that differences between Sarver's life and the main character, along with "dialogue between characters, the other fictional characters with whom [the main character] interacted, and the direction of the actor all added significant and distinctive expressive content," such that "the [main] character…, even if modeled after [Sarver], is 'so transformed that it has become primarily the defendant's own expression rather than the celebrity's likeness.'"
 Id. (quoting Comedy III Prods.
 Inc. v.
 Gary Saderup, Inc., 25 Cal.
 4th 387, 406 (2001)).

 The district court also dismissed Sarver's related claims for false light invasion of privacy, defamation, breach of contract, intentional infliction of emotional distress, fraud, and negligent misrepresentation.